 WHETHER YOU PLAN to publish your own book or hope to attract the interest of a trade publisher, writing your book in MS Word is an important first step to success.
 And the first thing you should do before you type "word one" of your book is set up your master book document file according to the specific guidelines below.

 My trade book publishers had no problem with WordPerfect documents, but things have changed since digital publishing became the norm.
-I suspect that all trade book publishers today require manuscripts written in Word.
-Certainly if you plan to publish your own book, you should write in Word (or OpenOffice) because these documents are more easily converted to the digital files required by POD printers and eBook publishing services.
-In fact, when publishing for the Kindle you should save your Word files as a .doc file (not .docx) because many publishers have reported conversion errors with Word documents saved with the .docx extension.
-"For self publishing in general, Word 2007 is a sizable step backward," confirmed Aaron Shepard in this blog post.
+I believe that all trade book publishers today require manuscripts written in Word.
+Certainly, if you plan to publish your own book, you should write in Word or a comparable word processing program (see below), because these documents are more easily converted to the digital files required by POD printers and eBook publishing services.
+In fact, when publishing for the Kindle you should save your raw Word files as a .doc file (not .docx) because many publishers have reported conversion errors with Word documents saved with the .docx extension.
+"For self publishing in general, Word 2007 is a sizable step backward," confirms Aaron Shepard in this blog post.

 First, except for italics, your book manuscript should be devoid of ALL—repeat, ALL—formatting until it has been completely edited and ready for typesetting as a print book.
 PLAIN is the keyword here.
 (If you plan to publish an eBook, different formatting of the manuscript will be required—a topic that is briefly discussed below.)